percona/percona-server-mysql-operator/README.md

 ## Contributing

-Percona welcomes and encourages community contributions to help improve Percona Distribution for MySQL Operator.
+Percona welcomes and encourages community contributions to help improve open source software.

 See the [Contribution Guide](CONTRIBUTING.md) for more information.